StevenCTimm/DataCatalogDocs/docs/source/glossary.rst

 :core.run_type: which detector took the data "protodune-sp, hd-fardet ..."
 :core.runs: [list of runs]
 :core.runs_subruns: [list of subruns in run*100000+subrun format]
-:core.start_time: time at which the process that created the file started
+:core.start_time: unix UTC time at which the process that created the file started
-:dune.daq_test:  True / False  True if this is a Test run, False otherwise--np04 only.
-:retention.status: flag to tell if the file is being used and should be retained
+:retention.status: should be "active" flag to tell if the file is being used and should be retained
 :retention.class: flag used to determine retention status (physics, test,  ...)